claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

 # Definition of technology-based IPV

 Technology enables and enhances IPV attacks with pervasive surveillance, overt monitoring, and coercive access.
 IPV refers to physical, emotional, verbal, sexual, or economic abuse of a person by a current or former intimate partner.
 By "partner" we mean anyone with a close relationship with the victim that can exercise abuse in a romantic or sexual relationship, as well as child or elder abuse, or abuse by any member of a household.
 In cases of IPV, there is an unequal power relationship that enables the attacker to cause harm. {{Dragiewicz2018}} calls this "digital coercive control" whereby Internet-enabled technology-- through access to local networks, devices and accounts-- becomes a mechanism to exert control, to conduct surveillance, or to aggravate and harass.

+Note that while this kind of abuse of technology is excerted to any person (regarless of their gender or sexuality), there is an interesection with gender violence.
+As noted by {{APCFramework}}, "women and girls face specific cyber threats in the digital age that are considered forms of gender-based violence as they occur because of their gender, or because they disproportionately affect one gender.
+While this violence is mediated by digital technology, it is part of the same offline structural violence; but its technological dimension adds elements of search, persistence, replicability and scalability that facilitate the aggressors’ access to their targets and can exacerbate the harm."

 ## Terminology